 What thrilled me was that I was already super familiar with that building, as I would regularly visit the first-floor deli in the early 2000’s after a night of imbibing at the next-door bar, “Antarctica.”

-Even though it was about a 15-minute hike from my Perry Street Apartment, my friend David and I would go to Antartica on a regular basis because it was very spacious, had a decent pool table, had a cute and friendly bartender, and amazingly served all their mixed drinks in pint-sized glasses.
+Even though it was about a 15-minute hike from my Perry Street Apartment, my friend David and I would go to Antartica on a regular basis because it was very spacious, had a decent pool table with plenty of elbow room, had a cute and friendly bartender, and amazingly served all their mixed drinks in pint-sized glasses.
 Granted, I think the cocktails were a little watered down, but you still ended up getting more booze for your buck.

 Another great feature of the bar was their “Name Night,” where if your first name matched the daily selection, you drank for free from 5-11PM.
 They even printed out a monthly calendar so you would know ahead of time what name was going to be selected.
 (Unfortunately I was never able to take advantage of Name Night since my first name is CLOSED.)